xieweiAlex/English_Learning/words/2023/words-Jan.md

+> It is safe to say that both governments are still in the process of understanding the power and scope of what cryptocurrencies have to offer.
+> It is also worth noting that, should this joint effort be successful, it will not be the first gold-backed cryptocurrency.

+He was more **forthcoming** about his past than they expected.
+The new song is latest off of Smith’s **forthcoming** new album, Gloria.

 ## Week 3

 It's a peaceful, **prosperous** country with the longest life expectancy in the world, the lowest murder rate, little political conflict, a powerful passport, and the **sublime** **Shinkansen**, the world's best high-speed rail network.